spectrum-spark/covid_singlestrain_scenarios/README.md

 The main modelling simulation code is in the folder [main_ABM](https://github.com/spectrum-spark/covid_singlestrain_scenarios/tree/singlestrain-WHO/main_ABM).
 The folder contains specific instructions.

+The clinical pathways code is in the folder [clinical_pathways](https://github.com/spectrum-spark/covid_singlestrain_scenarios/tree/singlestrain-WHO/clinical_pathways).
+The folder contains specific instructions.

-Note that there are different pieces of code that require Python, C++, R.
+Note that there are different pieces of code that require Python, C++, R, and Matlab.